Print-Spectro/Systems-of-point-charges/README.md

 # Systems-of-point-charges
-This is a python file contains the code, jupyter notebook uses the code.
+There is a python file that contains the code, jupyter notebook uses the code.